Overview

 Items within Special Collections are non-circulating (i.e., cannot be checked out), and many must be retrieved for users by specific request.

-A collection guide (finding aid) is a detailed inventory of the content of a manuscript or archival collection.
-Guides help researchers identify the boxes or folders of interest within a collection.
+A finding aid is a detailed inventory of the content of a manuscript or archival collection.
+Finding aids help researchers identify the boxes or folders of interest within a collection.
 A typical guide also provides background information on the organization or person who created the material, an overview of the collection, how it is arranged plus a detailed container list, location (some collections are housed offsite and must be requested in advance), and any use restrictions.

-Archives West is a searchable database of collection guides in Special Collections and at other libraries in the Pacific Northwest.
+Archives West is a searchable database of finding aids in Special Collections and at other libraries in the Pacific Northwest.
 Use Archives West to identify collections of interest.
-You can search by name, organization or topic keywords.
+You can search by name, organization, or topic keywords.

 Activity: Explore Special Collections

-- Do a keywords search for a topic of interest in Archives West and scan through some collections guides.
+- Do a keyword search for a topic of interest in Archives West and scan through some collections guides.
 Some of the guides will link to digitized items.

-- Do a keywords search for a topic of interest in Digital Collections and browse through some of the results.
+- Do a keyword search for a topic of interest in Digital Collections and browse through some of the results.

 - Request the boxes you need before your visit (some collections are housed offsite, and some have access restrictions that can be cleared if you email beforehand)